 Since I found myself throwing the Knife with more power, I prefer it in a more durable plastic like Storm, rather than in soft, Ground plastic.
 In fact, I liked throwing the Knife more than I did the Axe mid-range for approach shots.

 That is a quick introduction to Viking Discs, along with some personal opinion and experience.
+Check out this list for the top rated Viking discs.

 I welcome YOUR feedback and opinions on this new disc brand, so feel free to share any of your experiences with these discs in the “comments.”
 Also, feel free to share which disc you think sounds like one you’d like to try, based on your style and skill level.